submodule-org/submodule.go/README.md

 ## Lightweight and Simple

-* **No unnecessary abstractions:** Built in Typescript with zero dependencies, Submodule embraces the fundamental concept of functions without complex magic.
 * **Quick to understand and adopt:** Experience the simplicity and elegance of Submodule, even for developers new to the library.

 Discover a painless way to manage the lifecycle of your services in Go with Submodule.
 Enhance your development workflow, improve code maintainability, and simplify testing processes.